swcphysics/force/README.md

-# Force is the interaction between particles.
+# Force is the interaction between